ShadowM's Q-Link Page(last updated 2015-03-16)

 If you like, instead of just including martyr.jar in the second-last step, you can extract the entire martyr IRC library from this tarball and set up a NetBeans library, in order to get code completion.
 From NetBeans' main menu, select Tools / Libraries, create a new library called martyr-0.3.9, and fill in the blanks.
 Classpath is the jar file, and Sources is src/ where you extracted.
 There's no formal Javadoc, but there are API descriptions that will pop up when you do code completion.

 To create the database, make sure you have MySQL installed, then follow the instructions in Mike Naberezny's notes, which you can find in reference/mike_n/01-getting-started.txt in the directory where you checked out from the repository.
-Make sure to add the extra tables he mentions; I'll commit an updated DDL at some point that also fixes some null dates.
+Make sure to add the extra tables he mentions; there are also a few changes that need to be made to correct null dates.

 There's quite a lot of reference material, graphics, disk images, comm dumps, &c. in the tree, including Keith Henrickson's original reverse-engineered server, written in C++.
 As Keith did much of the original work to decode the Q-Link protocol, it's only fair to mention this thread, which contains a response that looks like it's from him.
 I know there have been bounties in the Commodore community before; getting Keith to do more work on the project certainly seems like a good reason for one.

 As far as documentation goes, the main thing we need is a clear and concise description of the Q-Link protocol.
-There are bits and pieces in the references directory of the source (the best one is here), but we need an easy-to-read document that says "To do that, send instruction XX with code like this."
+There are bits and pieces in the references directory of the source (the best one is here, under "Commands" at line 77), but we need an easy-to-read document that says "To do that, send instruction XX with code like this."

-//who command broken Probably the most well-known bug in Q-Link Reloaded is that in chat, using the //who command not only trashes the user's session, but makes it impossible to get back into chat at all, even after restarting the '64 and signing back in.
-Here's a server stack trace from someone using this command.
+//who command broken Probably the most well-known bug in Q-Link Reloaded is that in chat, using the //who command may not only trash the user's session, but make it impossible to get back into chat at all, even after restarting the '64 and signing back in.
+It won't happen every time, so you'll sometimes see users claiming that it works... only to disappear on a subsequent use of the command.
+Here's a server stack trace from someone using this command... and here's another.

 "stuck" account A person's account can sometimes be "stuck" in a signed-on state, giving the user the message "This account is already signed on" and emitting an entry like this in the log when the user tries to log in again.
 (This stack trace may be the cause of such an event; it occurred at about the same time a user reported it.)